-(b) (1) Notwithstanding any general or special law to the contrary, a city or town may install and operate an Automated Traffic Law Enforcement Systems for the purposes of enforcing violations against the registered owner of a motor vehicle whose vehicle commits a violation pursuant to this section.
-Such systems shall be limited to monitor and detect violations of a school bus stop arm traffic control sign pursuant to section 14, and violations of motorists that block an intersection in violation of section 9 of chapter 89.
+(b) (1) Notwithstanding any general or special law to the contrary, a city or town may install and operate live digital video school bus violation detection monitoring systems for the purposes of enforcing violations against the registered owner of a motor vehicle whose vehicle failed to stop for a school bus when required to do so pursuant to this section.
+Such systems shall be limited to monitor and detect violations of motorists failing to stop for a school bus.

 (2) All systems installed for use under this section shall produce an evidence file that includes a live digital video image viewable remotely, a recorded image of the license plate and shall be able to record the date, time and location of the vehicle committing the violation.